Irishbecky91/TheWaggingTailor/README.md

 ### User Stories
 #### Site User:
-- As a Site User I want to be able to view a list of products so that I can select some to purchase.
+- As a Site User, I want to be able to view a list of products so that I can select some to purchase.
-- As a Site User I want to be able to view individual product details so that I can identify the price, description, product rating, product image and sizes.
+- As a Site User, I want to be able to view individual product details so that I can identify the price, description, product rating, product image and sizes.
-- As a Site User I want to be able to quickly identify deals and promotions so that I can take advantage of special savings on products I'd like to purchase.
+- As a Site User, I want to be able to quickly identify deals and promotions so that I can take advantage of special savings on products I'd like to purchase.
-- As a Site User I want to be able to easily view the total of my purchase at any time so that I can avoid spending too much.
+- As a Site User, I want to be able to easily view the total of my purchase at any time so that I can avoid spending too much.
-- As a Site User I want to be able to easily log in or log out so that I can access my personal account information.
+- As a Site User, I want to be able to easily log in or log out so that I can access my personal account information.
-- As a Site User I want to be able to easily recover my password in case I forget it so that I can recover access to my account.
+- As a Site User, I want to be able to easily recover my password in case I forget it so that I can recover access to my account.
-- As a Site User I want to be able to receive an email confirmation after registering so that I can verify my account registration was successful.
+- As a Site User, I want to be able to receive an email confirmation after registering so that I can verify my account registration was successful.
-- As a Site User I want to be able to have a personalised user profile so that I can view my personal order history and order confirmations and save my payment information.
+- As a Site User, I want to be able to have a personalised user profile so that I can view my order history and order confirmations and save my payment information.
-- As a Site User I want to be able to be able to save my pet's measurements to my user profile so that I can remind myself of the correct sizing when ordering a product.
+- As a Site User, I want to be able to save my pet's measurements to my user profile so that I can remind myself of the correct sizing when ordering a product.
-- As a Site User I want to be able to sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products.
+- As a Site User, I want to be able to sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products.
-- As a Site User I want to be able to sort a specific category of product so that I can find the best-priced or best-rated product in a specific category, or sort the products in that category by name.
+- As a Site User, I want to be able to sort a specific category of product so that I can find the best-priced or best-rated product in a specific category, or sort the products in that category by name.
-- As a Site User I want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
+- As a Site User, I want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
-- As a Site User I want to be able to easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available.
+- As a Site User, I want to be able to easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available.
-- As a Site User I want to be able to easily select the size and quantity of a product when purchasing it so that I can ensure I don't accidentally select the wrong product, quantity or size.
+- As a Site User, I want to be able to easily select the size and quantity of a product when purchasing it so that I can ensure I don't accidentally select the wrong product, quantity or size.
-- As a Site User I want to be able to view a specific category of products so that I can quickly find products I'm interested in without having to search through all products.
+- As a Site User, I want to be able to view a specific category of products so that I can quickly find products I'm interested in without having to search through all products.
-- As a Site User I want to be able to view items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
+- As a Site User, I want to be able to view items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
-- As a Site User I want to be able to adjust the quantity of individual items in my bag so that I can easily make changes to my purchase before checkout.
+- As a Site User, I want to be able to adjust the number of individual items in my bag so that I can easily make changes to my purchase before checkout.
-- As a Site User I want to be able to receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records.
+- As a Site User, I want to be able to receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records.
-- As a Site User I want to be able to easily enter my payment info so that I can check out quickly and with no hassles.
+- As a Site User, I want to be able to easily enter my payment info so that I can check out quickly and with no hassles.
-- As a Site User I want to be able to feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase.
+- As a Site User, I want to be able to feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase.
-- As a Site User I want to be able to view an order confirmation after checkout so that I can verify that I haven't made any mistakes.
+- As a Site User, I want to be able to view an order confirmation after checkout so that I can verify that I haven't made any mistakes.

 #### Store Owner
-- As a Store Owner I want to be able to add a product so that I can add new items to my store.
+- As a Store Owner, I want to be able to add a product so that I can add new items to my store.
-- As a store/owner I want to be able to edit/update a product so that I can change product prices, descriptions, images, and other product criteria.
+- As a store Owner, I want to be able to edit/update a product so that I can change product prices, descriptions, images, and other product criteria.
-- As a Store Owner I want to be able to delete a product so that I can Remove items that are no longer for sale.
+- As a Store Owner, I want to be able to delete a product so that I can remove items that are no longer for sale.

 ### **Development Planes**
-To create a comprehensive and appealing website, the developer researched other pet related websites to discover what features and functionality would be required.
+To create a comprehensive and appealing website, the developer researched other pet-related websites to discover what features and functionality would be required.
 This information created the above user stories and is developed further below.

 #### Main Inspirations
 - [BarkBox](https://www.barkbox.com/ "Link to BarkBox")